firaun2020/power-rex/README.md

 ## Getting Started

-To get started with Bliss, follow these steps:
+To get started with Power-Rex, follow these steps:

 ### Prerequisites